oaklandmax/job-listing-pseudocode/README.txt

 enough for folks who are looking at it from a business perpective.

 This has been a fun project, and given more time it could be even better with more validations, better SQL security, etc.

-I look forward to continuing in the interview process, and hope this is close to what you were hoping to receive.

--Max Perez